Nirothipan/log-transport-headers/README.md

 ## Log Transport Headers in WSO2 EI

-This Mediator is s]used to log all the Transport Headers.
+This Mediator is used to log all the Transport Headers.

 ## How to use this?